k-wall/kroxylicious/RELEASING.md

 ## Pre-Requisites

-You must be a member of the Kroxylicious organization and have access to [create secrets](https://github.com/kroxylicious/kroxylicious/settings/secrets/actions) within the kroxylicious repository.
+You must be a member of the Kroxylicious [release-engineers](https://github.com/orgs/kroxylicious/teams/release-engineers) and have access to [create secrets](https://github.com/kroxylicious/kroxylicious/settings/secrets/actions) within the kroxylicious repository.

 You will need a GPG key, follow this [guide](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Generating_an_OpenPGP_Key).